oliver-butterley/ma2-2024/pages/part1.md

 ### Proof by cases

-A common scenario is when during a calculation / proof we must consider two cases depending on whether a certain quantity is zero or otherwise we can devide through by this quantity.
+A common scenario is when during a calculation / proof we must consider two cases depending on whether a certain quantity is zero or otherwise we can divide through by this quantity.
 Another example is:

 ::: tip Theorem